Why iPhone 12's 5G speed will probably be disappointing for many Apple fans

 It's safe to say 2020 has been a garbage year for human beings, but it's been a fruitful one for new phones, cameras and gaming consoles.
-It's only September and a slew of new products have launched or been announced, including the Xbox Series X and PS5, the new Sony A7S iii mirrorless camera, the Samsung Galaxy Note 20 Ultra and Galaxy S20 FE and new products from Amazon.
-"Techtember" is over, but the year's most anticipated release, the iPhone 12, is coming Oct.
-13. Here's how to watch Apple's event livestream.
-Leaks and rumors point some exciting new features for the next Apple phone including a high refresh rate display, more sizes and lidar.
-(These are the features I wish Apple would steal from Samsung.)
-But the most significant addition won't be the cameras or the expected A14 processor.
-It'll be its support for 5G.
+This fall, in addition to Apple's iPhone 12 lineup, a slew of other new products have launched or been announced, including the Xbox Series X and PS5, the new Sony A7S iii mirrorless camera, the Samsung Galaxy Note 20 Ultra and Galaxy S20 FE and new products from Amazon.
+Apple's latest flagship line, which is available for preorder, features some exciting new upgrades.
+But the most significant addition isn't the cameras or the processor.
+It's the iPhone 12's support for 5G.

 That means the biggest feature on the iPhone 12 will be largely out of Apple's control and firmly in the hands of AT&T, T-Mobile and Verizon.
 Depending on your carrier and where you live, your 5G experience on an iPhone 12 could vary greatly.
 It's an unusual position for Apple, which is known for its insistence on crafting virtually every aspect of its products, from the hardware to its software.